 This region is also known for its diverse ecosystems and wide range of plant and animal life.

-Wildlife within the park includes Elk, Wolverines, Grizzly Bears, Bison and Bobcats to name a few.
+Wildlife within the park includes Elk, Bobcats, Bears, Bighorn Sheep and Coyotes to name a few.

 This is yet another fascinating park for those who seek adventure and appreciate the great outdoors.

 Acadia National Park is one of the few parks that is located exclusively on an Island – this park can be found on the southern coast of Maine on Mount Desert Island and the surrounding archipelago.

 This region was historically inhabited by the Wabanaki Native Americans and was turned into a National Park in the 1920’s.